itsoneword/budgetbot/README.md

 BudgetBot is a powerful and user-friendly Telegram bot designed to help you manage your personal finances.
 With BudgetBot, you can easily track your daily expenses, incomes, and gain insights into your spending habits.

+## New Release 0.0.5 (13.11.2023)

+### Fixed sorting months over the year
+Now January is being shown after December as expected.
+### Added /about command
+Showing information about current currency, limits, and language.
+### Added converting different currencies
+Previous transaction in different currencies now are being re-calculated to the current based on today's exchange rate

 ## New Release 0.0.4 (13.11.2023)

 ### Yearly piecharts